 Restaurants and bars: 10 -15%, depending on the service received

-Porterage: $5 per bag portered
+Porterage: $2 per person per bag portered

 Spa Treatment Therapist: At your discretion